The Google toolset for site performance analysis

 site performance image

 Site performance is a big deal.
 To emphasize an obvious point, if your site pages don’t load quickly, your users are going to drop off at an alarming rate.
-In this article, we assess a variety of tools provided by Google to understand your site performance and potential bottlenecks.
+In this article, we assess a variety of tools provided by Google like the network tab and performance tab in Chrome Dev Tools, PageSpeed Insights, and more to understand your site performance and potential bottlenecks.

 Chrome Dev Tools: Network Tab